+Fraud

-Fraud 19.
-Do you agree that ED-5000 appropriately addresses the topic of fraud (including "greenwashing") by focusing on the susceptibility of the sustainability information to material misstatement, whether due to fraud or error?
+19. Do you agree that ED-5000 appropriately addresses the topic of fraud (including "greenwashing") by focusing on the susceptibility of the sustainability information to material misstatement, whether due to fraud or error?
 If not, what suggestions do you have for increasing the focus on fraud and why?

-(See Explanatory Memorandum Section 1-G, paras.
-108-110) Overall response: Agree (with no further comments) Detailed comments (if any):
+We just would like to suggest the inclusion of the definition of 'greenwashing' in the standard as it is normally used when referring to fraud related to sustainability information.

-Communication with Those Charged with Governance 20.
-Do you support the high-level requirement in ED-5000 regarding communication with management, those charged with governance and others, with the related application material on matters that may be appropriate to communicate?
+Communication with Those Charged with Governance

+20. Do you support the high-level requirement in ED-5000 regarding communication with management, those charged with governance and others, with the related application material on matters that may be appropriate to communicate?
 If not, what do you propose and why?

-(See Explanatory Memorandum Section 1-G, paras.
-111-112) Overall response: Yes (with no further comments) Reporting Requirements and the Assurance Report 21.
-Will the requirements in ED-5000 drive assurance reporting that meets the information needs of users?
+Reporting Requirements and the Assurance Report

+21. Will the requirements in ED-5000 drive assurance reporting that meets the information needs of users?
 If not, please be specific about any matters that should not be required to be included in the assurance report, or any additional matters that should be included.

 (See Explanatory Memorandum Section 1-G, paras.
-116-120, 124-130) Overall response: Yes (with no further comments) Detailed comments (if any):
+116-120, 124-130)

 22. Do you agree with the approach in ED-5000 of not addressing the concept of "key audit matters" for a sustainability assurance engagement, and instead having the IAASB consider addressing this in a future ISSA?
 If not, what do you propose and why?
-(See Explanatory Memorandum Section 1-G, paras.
-121-123) Overall response: Agree (with no comments) Detailed comments (if any):

 23. For limited assurance engagements, is the explanation in the Basis for Conclusion section of the assurance report that the scope and nature of work performed is substantially less than for a reasonable assurance engagement sufficiently prominent?
 If not, what do you propose and why?

 (See Explanatory Memorandum Section 1-G, para.
-131) Overall response: Yes (with no further comments) Detailed comments (if any):
+131)

+Other Matters

-Other Matters Are there any public sector considerations that need to be addressed in ED-5000?
+24. Are there any public sector considerations that need to be addressed in ED-5000?

 (See Explanatory Memorandum Section 1-I, para.
+135)

-135) Overall response: No (with no further comments) Detailed comments (if any):
+Overall response: No response

 25. Are there any other matters you would like to raise in relation to ED-5000?

 Overall response: No other matters to raise

-Detailed comments (if any):

-Part C: Request for General Comments The IAASB is also seeking comments on the matters set out below: 26.
-Translations-Recognizing that many respondents may intend to translate the final ISSA for adoption in their own environments, the IAASB welcomes comment on potential translation issues respondents note in reviewing ED-5000.
-Overall response: Click to select from dropdown menu Detailed comments (if any):
+Part C: Request for General Comments

+The IAASB is also seeking comments on the matters set out below:

+26. Translations-Recognizing that many respondents may intend to translate the final ISSA for adoption in their own environments, the IAASB welcomes comment on potential translation issues respondents note in reviewing ED-5000.

+Overall response: See comments on translation below